Century College Library is a full partner with the college community in inspiring, preparing, and empowering students to succeed in a changing world.

 - All other Reserves: 1 day, 3 day, 7 day, and 3 week (varies per instructor).

 Contact the Reference Tech in charge of ILL.
 Renewals must be requested through the lending institution.

 When materials are overdue, the library will take the following steps:

-- First notice – List of overdue items sent.
+- First notices – List of overdue items sent.

-- Hold placed on college records (blocks library use, registration, transcripts, and grades).
+- Hold placed on college records for replacement fees over $500 (blocks library use, transcripts, and grades).

 Under the Minnesota Revenue Recapture Act, Statutes Chapter 270A, the college is able to place a claim with the Minnesota Department of Revenue on future tax refunds due to the borrower for the amount of library fees owed.
 Century library materials are state property—items should be returned on time.

 The library is not normally available for activities such as filming, interviewing, fundraising, etc., without prior permission.
 We encourage you to consider other spaces for such activities.
 If the library must be used, please try to schedule activities for a time when the library can be closed, such as between semesters.
 Prior permission is not required for brief activities such as still photography that does not include equipment setup or short tours.